Open-MSS/MSS/docs/sso_via_saml_mscolab.rst

 .. code:: text

 	# idp settings
+    class setup_saml2_backend:
          CONFIGURED_IDPS = [
              {
-                      'idp_identity_name': 'localhost_test_idp',
-                      'idp_data': {
+                      'idp_identity_name': 'localhost_test_idp',  #  make sure to use underscore for the blanks 'idp_data': {
-                          'idp_name': 'Testing Identity Provider',
+                          'idp_name': 'Testing Identity Provider',  #  this name is used on the Login page to connect to the Provider
                       }
                   },
           ,]

 .. note::
+    Please refer to the sample template `setup_saml2_backend.py.sample` located in the `docs/samples/config/mscolab` directory.

 	Idp_identity_name refers to the specific name used to identify the particular Identity Provider within the MSColab server.
-This name should be used in the `saml_2_backend.yaml` file when configuring your IdP, as well as in the MSColab server configurations.
+This name should be used in the `mss_saml2_backend.yaml` file when configuring your IdP, as well as in the MSColab server configurations.
 It's important to note that this name is not visible to end users

+    Remember to use underscore for the blanks in your `idp_identity_name`.

 	Idp_name refers to the name of the Identity Provider that will be displayed in the MSColab server web interface for end users to select when configuring SSO.